ArcaneEngineer/ECS-tutorials/part2.md

 1. if an entity will be a tank, it has its `transform` (position), `motion`, `turret`, and each `track` set active.

-2. if an entity will be a bullet, which makes up the other half of our component arrays (from index `[4]` to `[7]` inclusive), then nothing is set active initially.
+2. if an entity will be a bullet, then _nothing_ is set active initially.

 Why is this?
-Well, because bullets aren't active to start with.
+Because bullets aren't active to start with.
 We neither want to process them nor see them until a bullet is fired by one or more tanks.
 They basically don't exist in our simulation until then.
 For a good example of this, see how bullet rendering is processed, further down, in `renderEntities()`.

 ### Running Game logic over complex components